 - Make your favourite pastry -enough for one double crust pie, or use frozen pastry.
 Roll out and spread with a thin layer of softened butter.
 Sprinkle the dough with white sugar and cinnamon.
 Cut into long strips, about 1/2 inch wide.
 Twist several times, and cook on a cookie sheet for around 15 min. at 400, or according to the pastry recipe.

-To serve, sprinkle each serving of ice cream with candied pecans, and add a cinnamon pastry twist.
+To serve, scoop into an individual ice cream bowl, and sprinkle each serving of ice cream with candied pecans, and add a cinnamon pastry twist..

 For The Pecans